eucp-project/atlas/README.md

 ## Maintainers

-Current maintainers of the Atlas are some of the Research software engineers from [Netherlands eScience Center](https://www.esciencecenter.nl/).
+Current maintainers of the Atlas are Research software engineers from the [Netherlands eScience Center](https://www.esciencecenter.nl/).
 If you have any questions or concerns, please submit an [issue](https://github.com/eucp-project/atlas/issues).
 Maintainers will do their